Incompleteusern/arch-dotfiles/README.md

 systemd-cryptenroll --tpm2-device=auto /dev/disk/by-partlabel/cryptlvm --tpm2-pcrs=0+7 # 0 can be omitted
 # systemd-cryptenroll /dev/disk/by-partlabel/cryptlvm --wipe-slot=password # wipe the password if necessary
 ```

+> [!WARNING]
+> TPM isn't 100% guarentee safety or whatever, see the documentation for security if you ccre about that.
+> Choosing other PCRs might guarentee more safety, unsure.

 Afterwards, add `rd.luks.options=<DEVICE-UUID>=tpm2-device=auto` to the entries to avoid entering the password again (editting `crypttab.initramfs` is an alternative).
 Add the kernel module to
 `MODULES=`, like below
 ```